 Driven by the increased adoption of Artificial Intelligence (AI), the global healthcare IT market, valued at $187 billion in 2019, is predicted to grow at over 15.6% compound annual growth rate (CAGR) between 2020 and 2026 – reaching $535.6 billion.3

 Intelligent Automation is Robotic Process Automation (RPA) powered by Artificial Intelligence(AI) and cognitive technologies.
 It can help achieve exceptional accuracy and efficiency in data management while improving patience experience.
-IA can also bring down the cost of operations to a significant level resulting in faster revenue recognition.
+Intelligent Automation can also bring down the cost of operations significantly resulting in faster revenue recognition.

 Firstsource’s Business Process Automation Services are designed to identify the root cause, assess impact of operational impediments, and recommend and implement automated solutions to streamline processes and create scale.
 We help leading Healthcare Providers implement Intelligent Automation, integrating applications and platforms for agility and performance.

 Further Reading: ‘How Healthcare Providers Can Use Automation To Meet CMS Price Transparency Quickly And Cost Effectively.’

 Download our eBook ‘Driving Impact at Scale with Intelligent Automation’ which serves as a complete implementation guide for Healthcare Providers.

 1. KevinMD.com, Can the Physician Credentialing Process be Saved?https://www.kevinmd.com/blog/2020/01/can-the-physician-credentialing-process-be-saved.html